Musée du Louvre is the world's largest art museum housing around 70,000 pieces of artworks.

 It was my birthday on the day I decided to visit The Louvre so it was extra special! 🙂 Got up really early so I was there in front of the line even before the museum opened.
 As the clock hit 09:00 AM, the doors were opened and I went straight to the room where the famous Mona Lisa painting was.
 I just knew it would be really crowded if I went at a later time.
 The room was pretty far from the entrance, but there are guides that direct you to the exact location.

 A colleague who I asked for tips told me that she and her boyfriend spent 6 hours inside when they visited here.
 I was like – uhmmm, why?
 My question was answered when I, myself, saw the place!
 No exaggeration but you’d probably have to spend half a day to see all the corners of this museum.
 I personally spent just 3 hours exploring as my feet couldn’t bear all the walking anymore.
 Also, I had another itinerary that day so I had to manage my time.

 The different collections of masterpieces are really worth every single Euro you pay to see them, so make sure you visit The Louvre if you can.
 From here onward, I hope you enjoy all the visuals that I’m sharing.
-If you are grabbing any of my photos, kindly let me know in the comments section.
+If you are grabbing any of my photos, kindly credit the site, or let me know in the comments section.
 Cheers!